 The project consists of constructing one single-level outpatient facility.
-Assume the entire site $(334,000 \text{ ft}^2 \text{ [}31029.62 \text{ m}^2\text{]})$ would be graded during construction.
-The facility would be constructed of reinforced concrete with slab on grade foundations, and with all components such as exterior walls, windows, roofing, mechanical and electrical systems compatible with the Guam environment and appropriate design standards.
+Assume the entire site $(334,000 \text{ ft}^2 [31029.62 \text{ m}^2])$ would be graded during construction.
+The facility would be constructed of reinforced concrete with slab on grade foundations, and with all components such as exterior walls, windows, roofing, mechanical and electrical systems compatible with the Guam environment and COMNAV Marianas design standards.

 Facilities include administrative spaces, medical, mental health and dental clinic space, urgent care clinic, preventive medicine, ancillary services, and required support spaces.
 There would be parking for an approximately 36 staff vehicles.
 Site improvements include landscaping, sidewalks (with nonslip surface), curbs, and gutters.
-Subgrade construction would include utility lines and possible stormwater management systems.
+Subgrade construction would include utility lines and possible storm water management systems (not designed yet).
 Project costs would include new lines and meters for electrical, water and gas utilities.
 Facilities would be fully equipped with sprinkler and air conditioning systems.